-Hands On History: 2018 Student Presentations
+Hands On History: Student Research Papers

 Students Teach the Community About Clallam County History

-We are extremely proud of these young people for their hard work, and for their interest in keeping our local history alive!
+We are extremely proud of these young people for their hard work and for their interest in keeping local history alive!

 Follow the links below to read the papers presented by these students: